-Not Applicable No Yes 2.4.1.1 Convention Concerning the Protection of the World Cultural and Natural Heritage × 2.4.1.2 Convention on Biological Diversity (CBD) × 2.4.1.3 Convention on International Trade in Endangered Species in Wild Flora and Fauna (CITES) × 2.4.1.4 Convention on the Conservation of Migratory Species of Wild Animals (CMS) × 2.4.1.5 Convention on Wetlands of International Importance (Ramsar Convention) ×
+Not Applicable No Yes 2.4.1.1 Convention Concerning the Protection of the World Cultural and Natural Heritage ×

-2.4.1.6 International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) × 2.4.1.7 International Plant Protection Convention (IPPC) × 2.4.1.8 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.9 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.10 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property × 2.4.1.11 2001 Convention on the Protection of the Underwater Cultural Heritage × 2.4.1.12 2003 Convention for the Safeguarding of the Intangible Cultural Heritage × 2.4.1.13 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions × 2.4.1.14 Man and the Biosphere Programme × 2.4.1.15 Global Geoparks ×
+2.4.1.2 Convention on Biological Diversity (CBD) × 2.4.1.3 Convention on International Trade in Endangered Species in Wild Flora and Fauna (CITES) × 2.4.1.4 Convention on the Conservation of Migratory Species of Wild Animals (CMS) × 2.4.1.5 Convention on Wetlands of International Importance (Ramsar Convention) × 2.4.1.6 International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) × 2.4.1.7 International Plant Protection Convention (IPPC) × 2.4.1.8 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.9 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.10 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property × 2.4.1.11 2001 Convention on the Protection of the Underwater Cultural Heritage × 2.4.1.12 2003 Convention for the Safeguarding of the Intangible Cultural Heritage × 2.4.1.13 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions × 2.4.1.14 Man and the Biosphere Programme × 2.4.1.15 Global Geoparks ×

+2.4.2 - Please comment, if applicable, on the communication between the World Heritage Focal Point and the Focal Points of the other Convention(s)/programme(s):

+We tried our best to communicate to our focal point by any social media means and apps such as telegram, e-mail and zoom to get the updates despites of covid-19 break out.

-- 2.4.2 Please comment, if applicable, on the communication between the World Heritage Focal Point and the Focal Points of the other Convention(s)/programme(s): - 2.4.3 Are World Heritage Focal Points involved in the revision and implementation of national natural heritage strategies, policies and action plans, beyond specific issues related to World Heritage? - 2.4.4 Are World Heritage Focal Points involved in the revision and implementation of national cultural heritage strategies, policies and action plans, beyond specific issues related to World Heritage? - 2.5.
-UNESCO Recommendations - 2.5.1 Is your State Party using the provisions of the 1972 Recommendation and the 2011 Recommendation to set policies or strategies for the protection of cultural and natural heritage?
+2.4.3 - Are World Heritage Focal Points involved in the revision and implementation of national natural heritage strategies, policies and action plans, beyond specific issues related to World Heritage?

+2.4.4 - Are World Heritage Focal Points involved in the revision and implementation of national cultural heritage strategies, policies and action plans, beyond specific issues related to World Heritage?

+2.5.
+UNESCO Recommendations

+2.5.1 - Is your State Party using the provisions of the 1972 Recommendation and the 2011 Recommendation to set policies or strategies for the protection of cultural and natural heritage?